Xsuto/lolam/README.md

-# This app is avaiable at lolam.xyz
+# This app is avaiable at lolam.co
 #